Skip to main content

 Tracker data: How is support for phasing out petrol and diesel vehicles changing?

-Climate Barometer tracker data shows only slight changes in support and opposition for phasing out the sale of new petrol and diesel cars by 2035.
+Climate Barometer tracker data shows rising opposition to phasing out the sale of new petrol and diesel cars by 2035 (opposition has grown by around 10% over the period of a year).

 Climate Barometer Tracker 18th May 2024